PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Thickness=2.0
 Measuring Sample Name_TRANS for 5 uamps

-Here we are directly setting the moving the CoarseZ motor on the sample stack to our desired position, instead of just picking a position for the sample changer.
+Here we are directly setting the CoarseZ motor on the sample stack to our desired position, instead of just picking a position for the sample changer.
 We have also recorded that this run is on a 2 mm sample, unlike our previous 1 mm runs.
 Finally, the instrument has converted into transmission mode, setting the appropriate wiring tables and moving the M4 monitor into the beam.

 >>> measure("Sample Name", "CT", SampleX=10, Julabo1_SP=35, uamps=5)
 Setup Larmor for event